Marioexplo/Reusable-Unity-scripts/README.md

   * An array of Branches ("structure").
   - **AutoArray:** when you use the *array* type, you can enable this to automatically pass from a text of the array to the next one.
 You can also set the time this action will take.
   - **Branch:** this is a custom struct which contains a name (of the branch) and the text which will be scrolled.
 It works as the *array* but instead of setting the array's number of the text to scroll, you'll set the branch' name.
+- **SafeDestroy** *(class)*: destroy a component or a GameObject after deactivating it, this way you ensure non more actions will be made by these.